erdincka/catchx/README.md

 Before running the demo, you have to configure the app to access the cluster that you will run the steps.

-App uses `/app/*` volumes on the connected cluster, so do not run this app on a cluster which already has this path/volume in use.
+App uses `/app/*` volumes on the connected cluster, do not run this app on a cluster which already has this path/volume in use.

 Follow the steps to walk through the demo.